drmortalwombat/oscar64/README.md

 * -d : define a symbol (e.g. NOFLOAT or NOLONG to avoid float/long code in printf)

 A list of source files can be provided.

+## Console input and output

+The C64 does not use ASCII it uses a derivative called PETSCII.
+There are two fonts, one with uppercase and one with uppercase and lowercase characters.
+It also used CR (13) as line terminator instead of LF (10).
+The stdio and conio libaries can perform translations.

+The translation mode is selected in conio with the variable "giocharmap" and the function "iocharmap" which will also switch the font.

+	iocharmap(IOCHM_PETSCII_2);
+	printf("Hello World\");

+Will switch to the lowercase PETSCII font and translate the strings while printing.

+Input from the console will also be translated accordingly.

 ## Inline Assembler